Home

 The same goes for the French press.
 Choose any coffee type you like, grind the beans and use your press to make the coffee.

-So what about single cup brewers?
+What about single cup brewers?

 Single cup brewers offer an entirely different approach.
 These are the latest type of coffee machine to hit the market and are becoming hugely popular.